This article provides an overview of evidence access control and the access list in Evidence.com.

 Access List Information

-You can get a snapshot view of the number of users on the access list for an evidence file on the Evidence Detail page.
+You can get a snapshot view of the number of users and groups on the access list for an evidence file on the Evidence Detail page.
 This view also shows if the evidence is restricted.

 A detailed view of user access can be found by clicking Inside My Agency to go to the Manage Access page for the evidence.
-The Manage Access page is used to add and remove users from the evidence access list and to manually restrict the evidence.
+The Manage Access page is used to add and remove users and groups from the evidence access list and to manually restrict the evidence.

-The upper portion of the Manage Access page shows if the evidence is restricted, the number of users on the access list, and the number of users that can view the evidence due to the permission settings for their assigned role.
+The upper portion of the Manage Access page shows if the evidence is restricted, the number of users and groups on the access list, and the number of users that can view the evidence due to the permission settings for their assigned role.
 The upper portion of the page also includes the link to the evidence page, allowing users to easily copy the link so it can be pasted into reports, documents, and other applications.
 Note that anyone using the link must still sign into their Evidence.com account and be on the access list or have permission to view the evidence.

 The image below is the same Manage Access page when the evidence is restricted, showing users assigned to a Role with View Any permission no longer have access.
-Only users on the access list or that are assigned to a role with Access Restricted Evidence permission have access to the evidence.
+Only users and groups on the access list or that are assigned to a role with Access Restricted Evidence permission have access to the evidence.

 - Access Restricted Evidence: This permission setting allows users to access all restricted evidence inside your agency without being on the evidence's Access List.
 This permission requires that Evidence Management View be allowed for the associated role.

-Sharing Evidence Outside Your Agency
+Providing Evidence Outside Your Agency